 One of the most common examples of SSO is Google’s set of services.
 With a single login, Google allows you to easily access your Gmail account, drive, documents, calendar, Google Meet, maps, photos, and more applications.

 Security Assertion Markup Language (SAML) is a networking acronym for Security Assertion Markup Language.
-It's an open standard based on XML for exchanging identity information between two parties: an identity provider (IdP) and a service provider (SP).
+It's an open standard based on XML for exchanging identity information between an identity provider (IdP) and a service provider (SP).
 Identity Provider - Performs authentication and provides the service provider with the user's identity and authorization level.

-IAM (Identity and Access Management) is an important framework that manages digital identities security discipline.
+IAM (Identity and Access Management) is an important framework that manages digital identity security discipline.
 The primary objective of such a framework is to authenticate identities and authorise (or de-authorise) access to any important resource or action.

 There are some fundamental components that an IAM system works on.
-These are the security policies that organisations define and impose to extend or restrict access over to personnel within or outside the group.
+These are the security policies that organisations define and impose to extend or restrict access to personnel within or outside the group.
 These components are defined as:

 - Protection of sensitive information and other areas within an organisation

 - Identifications of users and roles they are assigned